Jhgomez/sopes1/Clase/notes.md

 Kubernetes was called "Borg" and it was a Google's project and now is open source

+## Cluster Nodes
+* Master Node, this node has to have Kubernetes installed: etcd(db thats stores the cluster configs), kube-api(is the api), kube-controller manager(creates some component on cloud is like a balancer for Kubernetes), kube-scheduler(in charge to manage which container runs in which VM), kubectl(in charge to interpret commands in command line), kubelet, core-dns, network-driver

+* Worker Nodes: kubelet, kube, kube-proxy.
+Kube and kube-proxy has a runtime which is based on OCI they talk to the API in master

+* Client: kubectl

+`container clusters create k8s-demo --num-nodes=1 --tags=allin,allout --machine type=n1-standard-1 --no-enable-network-policy`: creates a cluster in gcloud this is posible with the Google's SDK if you're logged in to your account

 ## Create a Cluster
 It will contain an Nginx POD, Nginx is a web server, load balancer, etc. Be aware that the port-forward command is similar to a load balancer but it jus